Sued by Branch Banking & Trust (BB&T)?

 The best time to take care of a lawsuit is NOW.
 It can potentially get more costly and worse.

-Cost to Settle Branch Banking & Trust (BB&T) Lawsuit
+Cost to Resolve Branch Banking & Trust (BB&T) Lawsuit

 Many choose not to answer a Branch Banking & Trust (BB&T) lawsuit.
 In that case, a defendant (you) can expect to:

 - Receive a default judgment In Louisiana judgments automatically are good for 10 years.
 They can renew the judgment and it can stay in public records for a long time.
 A judgment can prevent you from purchasing homes and cars and an employer may deny employment.
 Judgments do keep increasing in value.
 They carry a state minimum interest rate that judgment creditors often calculate.